-- Feb 2, 2020, Affirmed on Appeal after Oral ArgumentIndiana Southern District/Seventh Circuit Court of Appeals
+- Feb 2, 2020Indiana Southern District/Seventh Circuit Court of Appeals

-Obtained summary judgment on the issue of duty regarding an delivery truck driver for a contractor alleged Dollar General was negligent in packing delivery carts bound for Dollar General stores.
-Judgment was unanimously affirmed on appeal after oral argument.
+After obtaining summary judgment on the issue of duty regarding a delivery truck driver for a contractor who alleged the insured negligently packed the cart to be delivered to its store, the judgment was unanimously affirmed on appeal after oral argument.

-- Oct 2, 2019, After oral argument, the negative award was affirmed.Full Worker's Compensation Board of Indiana
+- Oct 2, 2019, Negative Award Affirmed on Appeal after Oral ArgumentFull Worker's Compensation Board of Indiana

 Injured worker appealed negative award that she take nothing away from her application for benefits on the basis that her injuries did not arise out of or were incurred within the course of employment to the 7 members of the Indiana Worker’s Compensation Board.

-- Sep 27, 2019, Motion for Summary Judgment Granted and Plaintiff’s Amended Complaint was DismissedUnited States District Court for the Southern District of Indiana
+- Sep 27, 2019United States District Court for the Southern District of Indiana

 Successfully obtained summary judgment on behalf of an insurance brokerage firm facing claims that they failed to procure, advise, and were otherwise negligent regarding a stop-loss insurance and laser policy for a governmental entity.